dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 > Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.

 To the bemusement of the team, Paulo replies that this is INCONCEIVABLE! :) and then works to facilitate the changes via the backlog.
-After which the team point out to Paulo that he keeps using that word and that the team [doesn't think it means what he thinks it means](https://www.youtube.com/watch?v=D58LpHBnvsI).
+After which the team points out to Paulo that he keeps using that word and that the team [doesn't think it means what he thinks it means](https://www.youtube.com/watch?v=D58LpHBnvsI).

-As a key stakeholder in the Agile process, Paulo as part of his product owner responsibilities and from his interactions with Brenda has the vision of what is to be built, why it is to be built and in what order it is to be built.
-He conveys that vision to the scrum team who regularly and rather unfairly question it in his opinion.
+As a key stakeholder in the Agile process, as part of his product owner responsibilities and from his interactions with Brenda, Paulo has the vision of what is to be built, why it is to be built and in what order it is to be built.
+He conveys that vision to the scrum team who regularly and rather unfairly questions it in his opinion.

 ### Santhosh (Scrum Master)